elek/jfs/README.md

+Projects:
-gdocs - javai.nio.filesystem.FileSystem implmenetation to save and read files to/from google docs/drive
+* gdocs - javai.nio.filesystem.FileSystem implmenetation to save and read files to/from google docs/drive
-cli - simple test shell to test any file system provider sync - cli interface for a simple FileVisitor which backup files to/from a remote file system
+* cli - simple test shell to test any file system provider
+* sync - cli interface for a simple FileVisitor which backup files to/from a remote file system

 Current status: draft